odea-project/qAlgorithms/report/report.md

 a larger analysis process.
-As such, even if the intermediate result table contains false positives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and the fitted regression for single centroids being assigned to the wrong bin.
+As such, even if the intermediate result table contains false positives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and through the fitted regression compensating for single centroids being assigned to the wrong bin.

 ### Result Comparison with R and julia implementation
 All three implementations result in identical bins after completed subsetting.